 The cast of nations includes my only real disappointment with the book: the pseudo-Asian land of Sahud.
 Make that the “Hollywood-mish-mash of goofy Asian tropes” land of Sahud.
 Primarily a pastiche of Japan tropes and Japanese-ish names (with an odd-fitting overlay of other Asian names), Sahud is presented as the “up is down, down is up” topsy-turvy land where nothing will make sense to visitors; it’s “exotic Orient” with an extra zero on the end.

 (Sahud?
 I kind of like the sound, though the name won’t work in Japanese, and I’m suspicious about its viability in Chinese as well.
 Korean is a possibility.
 Hmm, I think I’d let “Sahud” be the name given the land by outsiders (i.e., the exonym), and add some more linguistically-fitting name for use by the natives themselves.
-A multiplicity of overlapping names for lands and peoples on Yrth, just as on Earth, would be realistic, though Banestorm doesn’t venture there.)
+More broadly, a multiplicity of overlapping names for all the lands and peoples on Yrth, just as on Earth, would be realistic, though Banestorm doesn’t venture there.)

-Among the Earth-offshoot nations, Sahud seems to benefit the least from research.
+Among the Earth-offshoot nations, Sahud seems to benefit the least from research into its real-world origins.
 A case in point is the sample list of “Japanese in character” personal names.
 Ignoring the out-of-place Kaoshuang, the names in the list do fit the description… sort of.
 Futsukiman?
 Sounds like a tasty variant of manjuu bun.
 Shizuoka?
 Maybe this fellow could meet his Caithness counterpart, Mr South Carolina.
 Okishaido?
 It’s not wrong… it’s just not right, either.

 I know, I know, we’re not on Earth anymore.
 Sahud is a parallel-world development, where Mssrs Futsukiman and Okishaido certainly could be your neighbors.
-No one can say that any aspect of fictional Sahud is “wrong”.
+No one can say that any aspect of fictional Sahud is “wrong”!
 I understand that completely.
-I only note that, with more research, suggested names could offer all the right flavor without being inadvertently comical in spots.
-Similarly, more research legwork could provide Sahud with nifty legacy ties to historical Earth cities, clans, sects, and so on – something we see in the “European” nations with their New Jerusalem, Templars, Jesuits, and so on, but which is curiously absent in Sahud.
+I only note that, with more background digging, suggested names could offer all the right flavor without being inadvertently comical in spots.
+Similarly, more research legwork could provide Sahud with nifty legacy ties to historical Earth cities, clans, sects, and so on – something we see in the “European” nations with their New Jerusalem, Templars, Jesuits, and other real-world touchstones that are curiously absent in Sahud.